tpan496/Horde/README.md

 Besides the client-side GUI configs, you can create lua config addons!
 You config addons should stay in `garrrysmod/your-config/lua/custom/your-config.lua`, and have the following (example) format:
 ```
 CONFIG = {}
-CONFIG.name = "custom_config"
+CONFIG.name = "custom_config" -- YOU MUST NAME IT!
+Used for horde_external_lua_config.
 CONFIG.items = {
-    -- key and class must be the same
+    -- key and class must be the same!
     weapon_crowbar = {
         class="weapon_crowbar",
         category="Melee",